 The traditions, events, and attractions of Pennsylvania’s Americana Region are sure to put you in the holiday spirit.

-• Now celebrating its 70th anniversary, Koziar’s Christmas Village comes to life each year with lights, animated displays, and holiday gift shops.
+• Now celebrating over 70 years, Koziar’s Christmas Village comes to life each year with lights, animated displays, and holiday gift shops.

 • Stroll through the illuminated displays and decorations at Holiday Lights at Gring’s Mill.
 Afterwards, warm up in the barn as you enjoy lively entertainment.

-• “A Pennsylvania Dutch Christmas Carol on the Trolley” by Fecho Entertainment is the PA German version of the Dickens’ holiday classic.
-Ride the trolley or have the characters board your bus to entertain your group.
+• “A Pennsylvania Dutch Christmas Carol” by Fecho Entertainment is the PA German version of the Dickens’ holiday classic.
+The characters board your bus to entertain your group.

-Related activities include holiday tea at the Stirling Guest Hotel, PA German Cultural Heritage Center’s Christmas on the Farm, a visit to the Reading Liederkranz Christkindlmarkt, or a holiday excursion on the Colebrookdale Railroad.
+Related activities include holiday tea at the The Gables at the Stirling Guest Hotel, PA German Cultural Heritage Center’s Christmas on the Farm, a visit to the Reading Liederkranz Christkindlmarkt, or a holiday excursion on the Colebrookdale Railroad.